 - Create separate Smart display campaigns when you need to have separate budgets for each

-- Create separate ad groups within Smart display campaigns when you’re targeting a different product or service to a different audience
+- Create separate ad groups within Smart display campaigns for different product lines or services

 - Create separate Smart display ads within your ad groups to group assets that work well with each other

 Bid based on the amount that you're willing to pay for each conversion.
-So if you're focused on generating leads, set a CPA bid that reflects the value new leads bring to your business.
-If you're focused on generating sales, set a CPA bid that reflects the value each new order brings to your business.
+So if you're focused on generating leads, set a CPA bid that reflects the value that a new lead brings to your business.
+If you're focused on generating sales, set a CPA bid that reflects the value that each new order brings to your business.
 The rule of thumb: